EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 == Changelog ==

 = 1.3.1 =

+October 23rd, 2013
-* Fixed inconsistency with new rounded Linked in icon - October 23rd, 2013
+* Fixed inconsistency with new rounded Linked in icon

 = 1.3 =

+October 19th, 2013
 * Added a new expansion section
-* Added 1 new rounded Linked in icon - October 19th, 2013
+* Added 1 new rounded Linked in icon

 = 1.2 =

+September 20th, 2013
-* Replaced icon container holder from a `<div>` to a `<span>` - fixes line breaks when inserting icons into content - September 20th, 2013
+* Replaced icon container holder from a `<div>` to a `<span>` - fixes line breaks when inserting icons into content

 = 1.1 =

+August 2nd, 2013
 * Made it easier to select icons by making the entire div selectable
 * Added icon highlighting after selection
 * Added smooth scroll back to top
-* Placed scripts in external file - August 2nd, 2013
+* Placed scripts in external file

 = 1.0 =

+July 20th, 2013
-* Original Release - July 20th, 2013
+* Original Release

 == Upgrade Notice ==

 = 1.3.1 =

+October 23rd, 2013
-* Fixed inconsistency with new rounded Linked in icon - October 23rd, 2013
+* Fixed inconsistency with new rounded Linked in icon

 = 1.3 =

+October 19th, 2013
 * Added a new expansion section
-* Added 1 new rounded linked in icon - October 19th, 2013
+* Added 1 new rounded linked in icon

 = 1.2 =

+September 20th, 2013
-* Replaced icon container holder from a <div> to a <span> - fixes line breaks when inserting icons into content - September 20th, 2013
+* Replaced icon container holder from a <div> to a <span> - fixes line breaks when inserting icons into content

 = 1.1 =

+August 2nd, 2013
 * Made it easier to select icons by making the entire div selectable
 * Added icon highlighting after selection
-* Added smooth scroll back to top - August 2nd, 2013
+* Added smooth scroll back to top

 = 1.0 =

+July 20th, 2013
-* Original release - July 20th, 2013
+* Original release

 == Demo Page ==
 <p> Check out the <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">demo page</a> before downloading.
 You can see all the icons that come with this plugin, and more on how to use them!</p>